Soccer in Ireland

 The Irish league is semi-professional and while popular rarely attracts crowds as large as those which attend inter-county Gaelic Football matches.
 Most clubs in the league stuggle to survive financially and players are not as highly paid as in other European leagues.

-As a result lmost all of Ireland’s better players and all of its international team, play with English professional clubs, where earnings are high.
+As a result lmost all of Ireland’s better players and all of its international team, play with English professional clubs, where earnings are high much higher.
 Interest in and support for teams in the English league is enormous, many Irish fans travel to the UK regularly to watch their favourite teams play.

 If you ask an Irish child (or adult) what soccer team they support, they are far more likely to name an English team than one in the Irish league.